JamoDevNich/SuperHub3-CLI/README.md

 ## Feedback
 ### Feature Suggestions
-Feel free to open a new issue with a feature suggestion, or fork/pull request.
+Feel free to open a new issue with a feature suggestion, or merge request.

 ### Acknowledgements
 Thanks to the following: